Isagenix Review: Science-Based or Expensive Scam?

 I took the time to look up each and every research study that Isagenix uses as ‘proof’ of their products’ efficacy for weight loss.

 Study 1: A 2012 10 week study on 54 obese women using intermittent fasting PLUS calorie restriction and liquid meals.
 The results were that all the women lost weight when they fasted, restricted calories, and drank their meals.
-No shit.
+WHAT A SHOCK!
 Plus, this weight loss study was funded by Isagenix.

 Study 2: Same study above, with same results, but also finding that heart disease risk is lowered with the fasting, calorie-restricted, liquid meal diet.
-No shit, again.
+Again, SHOCKER.

 Study 3: A 2016 study funded by Isagenix looked at a ‘high protein,’ calorie restricted diet (basically an Isagenix weight loss system) versus a ‘heart healthy’ diet.
 Participants lost weight, but of course they did: the ‘control’ diet wasn’t even calorie-restricted.
 The study methodology had fatal flaws, but this is what happens when a company funds a study and expects the results to come out in their favor.